pitpit/git-subsync-worker/README.md

 Git Subsync Worker
 ==================

-An iron worker (http://iron.io) to sync a subtree split from a git repository to another one.
+An iron worker (http://iron.io) to sync a subtree split of a git repository to another one.

 Installation
 ------------